spettersson/splunk4patientprivacy/README.md

-This repository was created to help organizations quickly get started with **Splunk Enterprise/Cloud** to protect **patient privacy**.
+This repository was created to help organizations quickly get started with using **Splunk Enterprise/Cloud** to protect **patient privacy**.

 ## 📌 What You'll Find Here